nnuch/test-automation-python-unittest/README.md

 ### test-automation-simple-python-unittest
-a simple python file with four functions then writing a very basic unit tests to ensure that all functions are returning the results as expected.
+- Simple python file with four functions
+- Writing a very basic unit tests to ensure that all functions are returning the results as expected